MichaelCurrin/javascript-bundling-quickstarts/quickstarts/typescript-1/README.md

 ```

 There is no frontend to view but you can see the [dist](dist/) directory for output files.
 The JS script can be run using `node` and the path to the script.

+## Structure

+This example is simple.
+Just a single TS file.
+And no TS config.

+If you compile multiple files like an `index.ts` and `ts-lib.ts` with `tsc src/*`, the output `index.js` file will try to input from `ts-lib.ts` as a TS file.

+You can use `tsc -p .` to solve this, but then need `tsconfig.json` file to avoid an error.